- 4-Minute Article

 The “gap” years between retirement and RMDs open up opportunities to potentially reduce the post-RMD tax burden ahead of time.

-Check with your financial advisor to determine the best plan to strategically manage withdrawals, lessen the impact of taxes, and maximize your accounts.
+Talk with your financial professional to determine the best plan to strategically manage withdrawals, lessen the impact of taxes, and maximize your accounts.
 By planning ahead, you can help preserve more of your income to support your retirement vision.